-In the last fifteen years there has been an explosion of empirical work examining price setting behavior at the micro level.
+In recent years there has been an abundance of empirical work examining price setting behavior at the micro level.
 In order to match the common features that have been uncovered, economists have developed a second generation of sticky-price models that include both fixed costs of price adjustment and idiosyncratic shocks.
-Those models have then served as laboratories for studying monetary nonneutrality.
-In this paper, which belongs to the same genre. we trace the degree of nonneutrality to subtle aspects of the idiosyncratic productivity process, the distribution of fixed costs, and the extent to which price stickiness varies across firms.
-Thus, our paper is most closely linked to recent work by Midrigan (2011), Alvarez, Le Bihan, and Lippi (2013), and Karadi and Reiff (2014).
-What distinguishes our work is that we find two model specifications, distinguished by the fraction of flexible-price firms, that are capable of matching the following seven established features of the micro price data: (1) there are both large positive and negative price changes that are intermixed with many small price changes; (2) average price changes are an order of magnitude larger than needed to keep up with inflation; (3) many prices are set infrequently, with changes occurring less frequently than once a year, while some prices appear to be completely flexible; (4) the frequency of positive price changes is positively correlated with inflation and the frequency of negative price changes is negatively correlated with inflation, leading to little correlation of the overall frequency of price adjustment changes with inflation; (5) aggregate hazards are relatively flat; (6) the idiosyncratic part of price changes is more volatile and less persistent than that due to aggregate factors; and (7) the size of a price change is not related to the time since the last price change.
+Those models have then served as laboratories for studying monetary nonneutrality.1 Our paper contributes to this literature by constructing a model that matches an extensive set of micro facts and then studying the implications for monetary nonneutrality.
+In particular, our model matches the following seven facts: (1) there are both large positive and negative price changes that are intermixed with many small price changes; (2) average price changes are an order of magnitude larger than needed to keep up with inflation; (3) many prices are set infrequently, with changes occurring less frequently than once a year, while some prices appear to be completely flexible; (4) aggregate hazards are relatively flat; (5) the idiosyncratic part of price changes is more volatile and less persistent than that due to aggregate factors; (6), the size of a price change is not related to the time since the last price change, and (7) price changes are positively autocorrelated.
 These are among the facts that lead Klenow and Malin (2011) to conclude that idiosyncratic forces are dominant in accounting for actual pricing behavior and are largely consistent with a state-dependent approach to price setting.
+Thus, our paper is most closely linked to recent work by Midrigan (2011), Alvarez, Le Bihan, and Lippi (2016), and Karadi and Reiff (2018).
+Our contribution is that we match the features of the micro price data listed above while working in a relatively standard DSGE framework, albeit one in which there is a finite-state firm-level productivity process.2 Because we use perturbation methods, our modeling of state-dependent pricing may lend itself to estimation via Bayesian econometric methods as computational speeds improve.

-Many papers have matched subsets of these seven facts, but we are not aware of any other paper with a model that has been able to simultaneously match all of them.
-Midrigan (2011), Alvarez, Le Bihan, and Lippi (2014), Nakamura and Steinsson (2008), and Karadi and Reiff (2014) all have theoretical environments consistent with attributes (1) and (2), and Midrigan like us also matches the actual histogram of price changes.
-Nakamura and Steinsson (2010) have multiple sectors with varying degrees of price flexibility and so have a model that is consistent with fact (3) as well, and their 2008 paper generates results consistent with item (4).
-We are unaware of any papers that explore model consistency with the empirics described in (5) and (7).
-The two models in our paper are consistent with a wide range of pricing behavior at the micro level and generate significant but very different degrees of monetary nonneutrality.
+Many papers have matched subsets of these seven facts, but to our knowledge none have simultaneously matched all of them.
+Midrigan (2011), Alvarez, Le Bihan, and Lippi (2016), Nakamura and Steinsson (2008), and Karadi and Reiff (2018) all have theoretical environments consistent with attributes (1) and (2), and Midrigan like us also matches the actual histogram of price changes.
+Nakamura and Steinsson (2010) have multiple sectors with varying degrees of price flexibility and so have a model that is consistent with fact (3) as well.
+Klenow and Willis (2016) matches the autocorrelation.
+Notably, we find two model parameterizations consistent with these seven facts, and both imply a significant degree of nonneutrality.